Getting your Trinity Audio player ready... |

 One of the first questions students interested in applying to UT Austin McCombs ask is, “How competitive is the UT Austin MBA program?”
 Let’s take a look at the McCombs School of Business acceptance rate over the past few years.

-So, based on the data above (and barring anything truly unforeseen), it would be reasonable to expect that the acceptance rate at McCombs will be in the mid to upper 30s as we head into 2024 and beyond.
+So, based on the data above (and barring anything truly unforeseen), it would be reasonable to expect that the acceptance rate at McCombs will be about 30% as we look at the class of 2027 and beyond.

 KEY FACT:

-In the past few years, the percentage of accepted MBA applicants at McCombs has ranged from the mid to upper 30s.
+In the post-pandemic years, the percentage of accepted MBA applicants at McCombs has hovered at about 30%.

-The average GMAT scores of McCombs MBA students have inched up over the years, with the McCombs’ class of 2023 hitting a record-high GMAT average of 708.
+The average GMAT scores of McCombs MBA students increased and then decreased during this 5-year period, with the McCombs class of 2023 hitting a record-high GMAT average of 708.
 Below are the average GMAT scores of McCombs MBA students in the full-time MBA program in the past 5 class years.

-So, some applicants clearly were impressive enough to earn a seat at McCombs with a GMAT score that was lower than the school average.
+So, some applicants were impressive enough to earn admission with a GMAT score that was lower than the school average.
 Others perhaps needed higher scores to earn a seat.
 How, then, can you determine where in the range you need to fall?
 Let’s discuss.

 KEY FACT: